amanshivhare/Event-Registration-System/README.md

 # Predefined data in the database
 There are 2 predefined users as you can see in import.sql file.

-Regular user 1: alice.
-Regular user 2: bob.
-All passwords are 123.
+Alice & Bob and all passwords are 123.

 ---